 Updated: Jan 7

 No matter how careful you are, if you're a woman you'll probably have to clean a period blood out of your clothes at some point.
 The best way to prevent staining is to remove the garment right away and rinse it with cold water.
 Scrub the area with soap, washing it away with lukewarm water.
 Never use hot water on a blood stain, as heat will cause the stain to set.
 If you catch it early enough that should be enough to prevent a stain.
 Unfortunately, leaks don't tend to happen at convenient times, so you may have to wait hours before cleaning.
-If you own a Propkini or Propster, you my dear do not need to worry about any stains at all.
-But if you don't.....
+If you own period underwear from Ruby Love, you do not need to worry about any stains at all.
+But if you don't...

 1. Hydrogen Peroxide

 Why It Works: This tried and true method of blood stain removal interacts with organic matter, like blood, causing it break the matter down.
 This makes it ideal for menstrual stains, because rather than just washing the stain out, it eliminates it at a chemical level.

 The Upside: Though it works best on newer stains, it can still work on blood stains that have dried.
 It also kills bacteria that may have grown within the stain itself.